socadk/design-practice-repository/artifact-templates/SDPR-RefinedEndpointList.md

 * Do not mechanically turn all application domain (micro-)layer artifacts such as Domain-Driven Design (DDD) pattern instances or facades into (micro-)services, but follow a recognized or homegrown identification method.
 For instance, the DDD *Bounded Context* is seen to form an upper boundary for microservice size, while *Aggregates* serve as lower boundary. <!-- TODO ICSA 2021 paper, EP21 paper -->
 * Reuse already modeled data representation elements if possible (for instance, consider microformats or schema.org).
 * Prioritize the non-functional requirements as many of them conflict with each other.
-Define a [Service Level Agreement (SLA)](SDPR-ServiceLevelAgreement.md) with at least one service level objective per operation (or endpoint).
+Define a [Service Level Agreement](SDPR-ServiceLevelAgreement.md) with at least one service level objective per operation (or endpoint).
 * Specify at least one API test case per [User Story](DPR-UserStory.md) and API operation.
 Evaluate whether your API design and implementation can benefit from [Test-Driven Development (TDD)](https://www.agilealliance.org/glossary/tdd/) and [Behavior-Driven Development (BDD)](https://dannorth.net/introducing-bdd/) and supporting tools such as [Cucumber](https://cucumber.io/).

 <!-- From JUG 2019 slide (is there a newer version?) -->